Alcohol, marijuana, other drugs, and related paraphernalia

 Students who violate the drug policy may be required to meet with their RCD and may be referred to a representative of the Office of Student Conduct and Community Standards, the alcohol and other drugs health educator, or other campus resources.
 In some cases the matter may be referred off-campus for criminal prosecution.

-Chalking is allowed on uncovered sidewalks and pathways.
-Chalking is not allowed on buildings, walls, trees, covered sidewalks, or other surface other than uncovered sidewalks and pathways.
+Chalking is only allowed on uncovered sidewalks and pathways.
+Chalking is not allowed on buildings, walls, trees, covered sidewalks, or other surfaces.
 This includes the raised limestone wall surfaces along the pathway next to Gregg House on the South 40.
-Groups that chalk in these areas may be charged a fine for clean-up costs and have their South 40 space reservation access restricted.
+Groups that chalk in residential areas that require clean-up may be charged for the cost of clean-up.

 The campus is in the midst of major facility improvements.
 Construction has been a way of life in recent years.
 With this in mind, and for safety reasons, only authorized personnel are permitted to enter any area where construction is occurring.
-All unauthorized entry by students will be referred to the Judicial Administrator and/or University Police.
+All unauthorized entry by students will be referred to the Office of Student Conduct and Community Standards and/or University Police.

 The Internet, and WU Copyright law applies to all intellectual works (including articles, software, html code, computer graphics, sound recordings, movies, web pages, etc.).
 If you are the author/creator, you are the copyright owner.
 ONLY the copyright owner has the right to reproduce, distribute, perform, or display a particular work.
 This means that if you can see it, hear it, and/or touch it — it may be protected.
 So if you weren’t the author/creator, you don’t have the right to share it, modify it, or download it to your computer.
 Sharing copyrighted materials without the owner’s permission violates copyright law, with or without any money changing hands.
 So, if you didn’t write it, you don’t own it.
 If you don’t own it, you can’t share it, upload it, or download it.

-At the end of each semester, Residential Life staff inspect all resident rooms.
+At the end of each semester, Residential Life Staff inspect all resident rooms.
 Any damages encountered will be documented, photographed, and charged to the resident(s) of the unit.
-To avoid damage charge errors, be careful to fill out a Room Condition Report (RCR) as soon as you arrive.
+For more information regarding damages, please review the housing agreement here.

 Metal-tipped darts and cork dartboards are not permitted.